Ocala, Florida – A Florida Highway Patrol trooper was killed in the line of duty today while working a traffic crash on Interstate 75.

-The Florida Highway Patrol Trooper has been identified as Chelsea Renee Richard, 30, and the tow truck driver, whom reportedly worked for Duggan Towing in Ocala, was identified as John Duggan.
+The Florida Highway Patrol Trooper has been identified as Chelsea Renee Richard, 30, and the tow truck driver, who reportedly worked for Duggan Towing in Ocala, was identified as John Duggan.
 The injured man, George Robert Phillips, was transported to Ocala Regional Medical Center, where he is currently still listed in critical condition.

-Traffic was at a stand still for nearly eight (8) hours on Saturday.
+Traffic was at a standstill for nearly eight (8) hours on Saturday.
 Drivers were stuck in their vehicles and children grew anxious as the hours passed, said officials.

-Officials said this is a very complicated accident involving a total of seven vehicles, and will take investigators time to sort out all of the details.
+Officials said this is a very complicated accident involving a total of seven vehicles and will take investigators time to sort out all of the details.
 Sergeant Tracy Hisler-Pace, Public Affairs Officer for the Florida Highway Patrol, said she would not speculate on many of the questions that have been left unanswered.

 Richard was a nine (9) year veteran of the FHP and was described as a loving mother that has left behind a 4-year-old son.